2 MIN READ

 Make a Plan

-Jeremy and Winnie built their retirement plan on the 4% rule of investing, which says that if you withdraw 4% each year from your retirement account, you’ll likely only be touching interest and dividends and will maintain your account balance.
+Jeremy and Winnie built their retirement plan on the 4% rule of investing, which says if you withdraw 4% each year from your retirement account, you’ll likely only be touching interest and dividends and will maintain your account balance.

 “We can fund our whole lifestyle on $1 million,” Jeremy explained.
 That number is “just a straight up 25 times our annual expenses.”